 A former Naval Officer and Contracting Officer, Scott was also a customer of Skookum in his position with the Navy.
 As Director of Public Works Scott provided supervision, management, and professional direction to an all-inclusive Public Works Department encompassing three Northwest Naval Installations with a Plant Value of over $2.9 billion spread over 8000 acres comprised of industrial, educational, medical, administrative, retail, and housing facilities.
 Upon retiring from the Navy, Scott began his journey with Skookum in 2005.

-Rob and the Skookum Human Resources team closely collaborate with Skookum leadership and management to align with, drive and support Skookum’s mission and strategies.
-Core functions of the team include workforce planning and staffing, learning and development, employee relations, performance management, and organizational development.
+Rob and the Skookum Human Resources team closely collaborate with Skookum operational leadership and management to align with, drive and support Skookum’s mission and strategies.
+Core functions of the team include workforce planning and staffing, learning and development, employee relations, performance management, organizational development, and safety.

-Rob has over 20 years of organizational development experience, primarily in the non-profit and public agency sectors.
-This experience includes strategy development and implementation, culture assessment and design, organizational and work unit performance, employee engagement, change management and leadership development.
+Rob has over 20 years of organizational development and safety experience, primarily in the non-profit and public agency sectors.
+This experience includes strategy development and implementation, culture assessment and design, organizational and work unit performance, employee engagement, change management, and leadership development.
+Rob’s safety experience includes programmatic and safety culture assessments, safety auditing, and the design and implementation of safety program strategies.

-As a senior consultant, Rob provided these services to a wide spectrum of federal, state, and local clients, including the U.S. Department of Health and Human Services, U.S. Customs and Border Protection, various state of Washington agencies, King County, Sound Transit, and the City of Seattle.
+As a senior consultant, Rob provided these services to a wide spectrum of federal, state, and local clients, including the U.S. Department of Health and Human Services, U.S. Customs and Border Protection, various state of Washington agencies, King County Metro Transit, Sound Transit, and the City of Seattle.

 Robert brings over 30 years in leadership, management, information technology, systems engineering, process improvement.
 Robert’s primary role at Skookum is to lead an outstanding team that leverages systems and technology improving our ability to deliver outstanding services for our customers.